Please click the course title below to scroll to the course description:

 Healing 2: Caring for Individuals Experiencing Cognitive or Mental Challenges

-This course builds on content from other courses to assist students to explore concepts and care-giving approaches that will allow them to work effectively with individuals experiencing cognitive or mental challenges.
+This course builds on content from other courses to assist students to explore concepts and care giving approaches that will allow them to work effectively with individuals experiencing cognitive and mental challenges.
 The emphasis in this course is on supporting clients with dementia, recognizing responsive behaviors and identifying person-centered intervention strategies.

 Healing 3: Personal Care and Assistance

 This practical course offers students the opportunity to acquire personal care and assistance skills within the parameters of the HCA role.
-The course is comprised of class and supervised laboratory experiences which assist the student to integrate theory from other courses to develop caregiver skills that maintain and promote the comfort, safety and independence of individuals in community and facility contexts.
-A simulation lab in acute care provides the student with a functioning and safe environment in which to practice caring for clients in various acute care settings while a final simulated lab provides students with a safe environment to sharpen their skills prior to their clinical placements.
-This course also includes the Medication Management for HCA’s Certificate.
+The course is comprised of class and supervised laboratory experiences which assist the student to integrate theory from other courses to develop care-giver skills that maintain and promote the comfort, safety, and independence of individuals in community and facility contexts.

-This supervised clinical placement provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
-A portion of this clinical experience will be devoted to working with individuals experiencing cognitive challenges.
-Opportunity will be provided for students to gain expertise and confidence with the role of the HCA within a continuing care facility.
-This placement begins concurrently with other coursework, allowing students the opportunity to apply knowledge/skills which they are learning in other courses with immediacy.
-In this way, observations and experiences from the work environment can be brought into the class or lab in ways that assist students to more readily see the application of their new learning.
-After students have completed their core theoretical coursework, their clinical experience is consolidated with a 3-week block practice experience.
-In this way, students immerse themselves in the work world without the demands of other course requirements.
-This block practice experience supports students with the transition from the student to the HCA role.
+This supervised practice experience provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
+A portion of this clinical experience will be devoted to working with individuals with dementia.
+Opportunity will be provided for students to gain expertise and confidence with the role of the HCA within a residential care facility.